 Youth as agents of change

-Through partnerships with Governments, sports organizations and civil society, UNODC will conduct national and regional youth-oriented awareness raising sports initiatives to further promote civic values and disseminate the benefits of sport in keeping youth from becoming involved in crime and violence.
+Through partnerships with Governments, sports organizations and civil society, UNODC conducted a range of national and regional youth-oriented awareness raising sports initiatives which further promoted civic values and disseminated the benefits of sport in keeping youth from becoming involved in crime and violence.

-Youth will be placed at the centre of outreach activities as agents for change.
-By sharing their experiences on how sports and life skills training helped them to stay away from crime, youth will engage and reach out to other at-risk youth.
+Youth were placed at the centre of outreach activities as agents for change.
+By sharing their experiences on how sports and life skills training helped them to stay away from crime, youth were engaged and reached out to other at-risk youth.

 Line Up Live Up

-Line Up Live Up - UNODC's evidence-informed and sports-based life skills training curriculum - has been designed as a unique tool that transfers the accumulated expertise of the United Nations and other partners in implementing life skills training for crime and drug use prevention to sport settings.
+Line Up Live Up - UNODC's evidence-informed and sports-based life skills training curriculum - was designed as a unique tool that transfers the accumulated expertise of the United Nations and other partners in implementing life skills training for crime and drug use prevention to sport settings.

-Through the Line Up Live Up programme, sports coaches, teachers and others working with youth in sports settings can target valuable life skills, such as resisting social pressures to engage in delinquency, coping with anxiety and communicating effectively with peers, through a set of interactive and fun exercises.
+Through the Line Up Live Up programme, sports coaches, teachers and others working with youth in sports settings wee able to target valuable life skills, such as resisting social pressures to engage in delinquency, coping with anxiety and communicating effectively with peers, through a set of interactive and fun exercises.

 The training programme was implemented in twelve countries across the world, ranging from Africa, Central Asia and the Middle East to Latin America and the Caribbean.